tunnckoCore/hela3/README.md

 For now it only building (not bundling) CJS and ESM outputs, respectively in `dist/build/main` which you should use as your `"main"` field and `dist/build/module` for your `"module"` field.

-Currently, you cannot disable that behaving, it will always build the two.
+If you want only one build use the `--format` flag, the destination stays the same.

 ### About the Jest yellow warning